computationalmystic/RJI-group1/Sprint 1.md

 ![](./Sprint1FinalUseCase/ufm.png)

---(disclaimer)The User File Management interface has not been fully implemented yet --Files are currently stored and manipulated through a server using SQL queries implemented in PHP --Users do not currently have the ability to directly manipulate files
+- (disclaimer)The User File Management interface has not been fully implemented yet
+- Files are currently stored and manipulated through a server using SQL queries implemented in PHP
+- Users do not currently have the ability to directly manipulate files

 2. Image Assessment